 Non-native, fast growing aquatic plants often use valuable natural resources required by local ecosystems.
 Aquatic plants may not cause problems in small numbers, but if they continue to reproduce exponentially, plants and fish that miss out on resources they need to thrive are eventually vanquished.
 Some plants are even poisonous to local wildlife.
 Promote a biologically balanced aquatic environment by managing aggressive plants before they get out of hand.
+Click here to learn more about tropical fish species that can live well with aquatic plants

-Lakes, rivers, and ponds provide endless entertainment, from boating, to swimming, to fishing.
+Lakes, rivers, and ponds provide endless entertainment, from boating to swimming, to fishing.
 But these activities can be hindered by excessive aquatic plant growth.
 Left unattended, beautiful bodies of crystalline water can quickly transform into murky bogs that are far from appealing for fun water activities.
-Consistent, ongoing plant management ensures that future generations get to enjoy a body of water that isn’t choked by the overgrowth of vegetation.
+Consistent, ongoing aquatic plant management ensures that future generations get to enjoy a body of water that isn’t choked by the overgrowth of vegetation.

 Invasive aquatic plants can cause serious structural problems in buildings and equipment that are easy to overlook.
 Because many invasive plants grow densely under the surface of the water, it’s easy to ignore a growing, potential catastrophe.
 For example, if flooding of a body of water occurs, excessive plant growth could inhibit flood control procedures.